Barker Road Methodist Church

 Barker Road Methodist Church (BRMC) is a Methodist church in Singapore located at 48 Barker Road along Dunearn Road, and is colocated with Anglo-Chinese School (Barker Road) and Anglo-Chinese School (Primary).

 History

 BRMC was originally known as the Barker Road Chapel, and had its beginnings in 1956.
 It was later recognised as a Methodist church on 26 May 1957 with 12 registered members who were mainly Anglo-Chinese School boys.

-In 2016, membership of the Church stood at 2,742.
+BRMC is associated with the revival of Christian emphasis in the Anglo-Chinese School in the 1950s, and again in ACS Clock Tower Charismatic revival in 1972, when it hosted Anglo-Chinese School boys in the church sanctuary.
+Several participants in the revival later served as pastors in the church.

-BRMC is associated with the revival of Christian emphasis in the Anglo-Chinese School in the 1950s, and again in ACS Clock Tower Charismatic revival in 1972, when it hosted Anglo-Chinese School boys in the Church Sanctuary.
-Several participants in the revival later served as pastors in the Church.
+The church was one of the founding members of the National Council of Churches of Singapore.

-The Church was one of the founding members of the National Council of Churches of Singapore.
+In 2023, membership of the church stands at 3,150.